rathorerahul586/Offline-Database-in-iOS/README.md

 The advantages of Realm stem from its modernity.
 Apart from having an easy installation, Realm is faster than SQLite and CoreData.

+## SQLite

+SQLite is the most used database engine in the world.
+The database is organically integrated into the app in turn for running as a separate service or in the background.
+SQLite is also very lightweight.

+There are a couple of reasons why developers choose to use SQLite.
+Some consider it to be the best database for their iOS app because of its easy implementation.
+For instance, as it is lightweight, embedding the software into devices such as mobile phones and digital cameras is a breeze.
+There’s also no installation needed and zero-configuration.